top of page

 Workers Compensation Class Code Lookup Table

-Below you can search Workers Comp Class Codes by either typing a description or 4-digit classification code number.
+Below you can conduct a class code search on all Workers Comp Class Codes by either typing a description or 4-digit classification code number.

-Note that the Workers Compensation Code List table is set up to show 5 results that include both the workers comp code "caption" and the "numerical code."
+Note that the Workers Compensation Code List table is set up to show 5 class code search results that include both the workers comp code "caption" and the "numerical code."
 And, if you type something general like "manufacturing" into the search bar, you'll get a lot more than 5 results.
-Use the arrow in the upper right to scroll through all of the workers comp code results of your search.
+Use the arrow in the upper right to scroll through all of the workers comp codes that results from your search.

 Anatomy Of A Workers Comp Class Code